bplmaps/lmec-main-site/content/collections/cartography-challenge.md

 <!-- {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:h989r708n/full/pct:5/0/default.jpg" alt="Boston neighborhoods by foreign-born population" caption="[This map](https://collections.leventhalmap.org/search/commonwealth:h989r707c) proportionally represents the countries of origin for foreign-born populations by neighborhood in Boston." class="figure-right" >}} -->

 The 2020 Census brought us a wealth of new data, including data on immigration in the US.
 This Cartography Challenge focuses on foreign-born population data at the Census tract level from the American Community Survey's (ACS) 5-year estimates from 2016-2020.
-We've done some light processing to this tabular dataset in order to clarify field names and types.
+After downloading this data from [NHGIS](https://www.nhgis.org/), we did some light processing to clarify field names and types.
+For the most

 To get started with the data, [download it from our Data Portal](https://data.leventhalmap.org) for free.
-Applicants need not limit their submission to *only* this dataset, and submissions are welcome to include additional data such as Census tables, user-generated data, and .
-At minimum, submissions must include this one.
+Applicants need not limit their submission to *only* this dataset, and submissions are welcome to include additional data such as other Census tables or user-generated data.
+At minimum, though, submissions must include the 2016-2020 ACS 5-year estimates for foreign-born population.

 {{< figure src="/images/blog/choropleth.png" alt="A screenshot of our digital collections portal with numerous choropleth maps" caption="Our [digital collections portal](https://collections.leventhalmap.org) is bursting at the seams with choropleth maps about immigration---help us!" class="figure-right" >}}